 In fact, the average monthly payment in the U.S. is around $700 according to Car and Driver.
 And that’s before any other car ownership costs, like car insurance and maintenance, get factored in.

-Is your credit is in shambles, but you’re already approved for a car loan?
+Is your credit is in shambles, but you’re ready to buy a new car?
 It may be best to wait to buy until your credit score improves.
 Otherwise, you could pay a fortune in interest.

-To illustrate, assume you take out a 4-year, $25,000 car loan.
+To illustrate, assume you take out a 4-year car loan with a purchase price of $25,000.
 The chart below demonstrates the impact a poor credit score has on monthly car payments:

 |INTEREST RATE||MONTHLY PAYMENT||FINANCE CHARGES||TOTAL AMOUNT PAID|